Mirza096/Mirza096/README.md

 - 📫 How to reach me ... msbaig096@gmail.com or Call at : +92-3008211836
 - I'm doing a business related to travel & tourism, form filling up and document preperation services and complete support for US, Canada & Europe Visas,  visit my website at : https://msbaig096.wixsite.com/travel-adventures and at facebook:  https://www.facebook.com/Travelexhilarate/
 - I'm also running a business of Jewellery in the name of Jaddah Jewellers, facebook page ID: https://www.facebook.com/JaddahJewelers and at: https://msbaig096.wixsite.com/jaddahjewelers
-- I'm running my business of Gems & Pearls mostly from Pakistan & Iran under the name of Enchanted Pearls. website is in progress.
+- Under progress my business of Gems & Pearls mostly from Pakistan & Iran under the name of Enchanted Pearls. website is in progress.

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...